nilesr/formgen/README.md

 First, clone [the app designer repo](https://github.com/opendatakit/app-designer) and run `grunt adbpush`

-Set `appdesigner`, `appname` and `adbranch` in `utils.py` and you should be set.
-Connect a device and run `make deploy` to generate forms and automatically push them to `/sdcard/opendatakit/:app_name/config/assets/formgen/:table_id/index.html`
+Set the `appdesigner` variable in `utils.py` to get started, then connect a device and run `make deploy appname=your_app_name adbranch=your_branch_on_appdesigner` to generate forms and automatically push them to `/sdcard/opendatakit/:app_name/config/assets/formgen/:table_id/index.html`

+To have make remember your app name and app designer branch, add a target to the Makefile.
+There are two examples to copy from already in there

 ## Configuring list/detail views

 By default, running `make` will generate a `list.html` and `detail.html` and `adb push` them.
 These are generic files that you can set your list view or detail view filenames to and they will work ok, however they probably won't do what you need them to do.
-To add table specific configuration, edit `custom.py`.
-There are two functions in there that will be pretty helpful
+To add table specific configuration, create `app_specific_yourappnamehere.py`.
+Copy the first four lines from one of the existing templates, or just copy and paste this in

+	import sys
+	sys.path.append(".")
+	import custom_helper
+	helper = custom_helper.helper();

+That will let you access these helpful functions

-	make_table(filename, customHtml, customCss, customJsOnload, customJsSearch, customJsGeneric)
+	helper.make_table(filename, customHtml, customCss, customJsOnload, customJsSearch, customJsGeneric)
-	make_detail(filename, customHtml, customCss, customJsOnload, customJsGeneric)
+	helper.make_detail(filename, customHtml, customCss, customJsOnload, customJsGeneric)
+	helper.make_index(filename, customJs, customCss)

 Since it's python, you can use docstrings (triple quotes) to enter multiple lines in the fields.
 If you have a lot of CSS or something, you might want to extract it to another file and pass in something like `open("form_style.css").read()` instead